Let viewers select the data set used by the report

 Without a data control, each data source in the report connects to a specific data set.
-For example, a Google Analytics data source connects to a single Analytics reporting view, an AdWords data source connects to a single account or manager account, etc. Every chart or control in the report gets its data from that one specific data set.
+For example, a Google Analytics data source connects to a single Analytics reporting view, a Google Ads data source connects to a single account or manager account, etc. Every chart or control in the report gets its data from that one specific data set.
 The only way the report can display different data is to edit it and select a different data source, or to reconnect the data source to a different data set.

 When you add a data control of a particular type, the original data set remains as the default.
 But, anyone viewing the report can use the data control to change to a different data set to which they have access.

 You can have multiple data controls in a single report.
 The data control currently supports these data sets:

 - Attribution 360 (TV Attribution)

 Report viewers who use the data control only see the accounts to which they have access.

 The data control doesn't give editors access to the viewer's data set.
 As always, access to data is governed by your account authorization.